bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Jeff Czyz:** 00:22:49

-T-BAST, would you say then that like for that scenario, the LSP wouldn't be the introduction point on the blinded route?
+Tbast, would you say then that like for that scenario, the LSP wouldn't be the introduction point on the blinded route?
 And if so, how would a mobile user choose a different introductory point?

 **Bastien Teinturier:** 00:23:02